aiven/aiven-docs/docs/products/grafana/howto/log-in.md

 Log in to Aiven for Grafana® to start monitoring your data sources.

 :::tip
-Your InfluxDB® or OpenSearch® services in the same Aiven project are automatically configured as data sources, and you can easily start visualizing the data from them.
+Your OpenSearch® services in the same Aiven project are automatically configured as data sources, and you can easily start visualizing the data from them.
 :::